Ricardo (footballer, born 1971): Osasuna

 Ricardo was eventually released by the club on a free transfer, at the end of 2004–05.
 Subsequently, he signed for CA Osasuna on a two-year deal, quickly becoming the Navarrese side's first-choice and totalling over 100 league appearances in his first three seasons; he also helped them reach the semi-finals of the UEFA Cup in his second year by contributing 12 matches, but lost his job midway through 2008–09 to newly signed Roberto.

 Ricardo regained his first-choice status in the following top-division campaigns, rarely missing a game for Osasuna even though he was approaching his 40s.
 In the 2011–12 season, however, still under manager José Luis Mendilibar, he was demoted to as low as third-string.

 Ricardo came out of retirement in January 2013 to rejoin Osasuna as an emergency signing, after backup goalkeeper Asier Riesgo suffered a foot injury.
 At 41, he was the second-oldest player in the history of the Spanish top flight, surpassed only by 48-year-old Harry Lowe of Real Sociedad in 1935.
+His only game of this spell was a 15-minute cameo in the final fixture, a 4–2 loss at Real Madrid in which he conceded the last goal.

 Ricardo quit the game for good at the end of the campaign, stating "I don't quit football, football quits me".

 Coaching

 Recommended by head coach Juan Carlos Garrido, Ricardo joined Belgium's Club Brugge KV in June 2013 as a goalkeeping coach.
-Near the end of October, a player licence was sought out for him as both the second and third goalkeeper were unavailable due to injury; over three years and starting in July 2014, he worked in the same capacity with the Japanese national team and Arsenal's academy in that Asian country.
+Near the end of October, a player licence was sought out for him as both the second and third goalkeeper were unavailable due to injury; over three years and starting in July 2014, he worked in the same capacity with the Japan national team and Arsenal's academy in that Asian country.

 On 2 January 2018, Ricardo was appointed head coach of Segunda División B side Racing de Ferrol.
 On 13 June 2019, he was named manager of former club Valladolid's under-19s.

-Ricardo became manager of SD Ejea in the newly-formed Segunda División RFEF on 21 October 2021.
+Ricardo became manager of SD Ejea in the newly formed Segunda División RFEF on 21 October 2021.
 After ten matches and only one win, he was dismissed.